fhircat/jsonld-cli/README.md

 ## Usage Notes
 * For processing multiple files, specifiying a directory as the input parameter will be much more efficient than processing each file individually.
 * If ShEx validation is indicated, processing will slow by a few seconds.
 This is a one time cost as the ShEx file loads.
-If you are processing multiple files in bulk via an input directory, this will only happen once.
+If you are processing multiple files in bulk via an input directory, this slowdown will only happen once.
 * All HTTP calls to external resources are cached for the scope of one CLI interaction.
 This means if the input is a directory, HTTP calls will be cached over the duration of all files being processed.

 ## Installation
+### Prerequisites
+* Java 11 or higher

+### Steps
 1. Download the latest release [jsonld-cli-0.1.0-bin.tar.gz](https://github.com/fhircat/jsonld-cli/releases/download/v0.1.0-alpha/jsonld-cli-0.1.0-bin.tar.gz) or [jsonld-cli-0.1.0-bin.zip](https://github.com/fhircat/jsonld-cli/releases/download/v0.1.0-alpha/jsonld-cli-0.1.0-bin.zip)
 2. Extract the archive, resulting in this format:
 ```